About

 What do you photograph?

-Jud McCrehin Photography specializes in portraits (family, senior, graduation and engagement), headshots, weddings, events and conferences.
-If you have other photo needs please let me know what you have in mind.
+JMP specializes in portraits (family, senior, graduation and engagement), headshots, weddings, events and conferences.
+If you have other photo needs please let us know what you have in mind.

 What makes you different from other photographers?